-Said form shall be completed and signed by the applicant and accompanied by the non-refundable, non-returnable fee of twenty-five dollars (\$25.00).
+Said form shall be completed and signed by the applicant and accompanied by the non-refundable, non-returnable fee of forty dollars (\$40.00).

-- 21.21.1 On the above application, the pharmacist-in-charge shall also attest to the following: - that the applicant will receive documented on-the-job training with the duties of employment; and - b) that the applicant will only be assigned duties for which competency has been demonstrated; and - c) for pharmacy technician trainees, there is documented evidence of enrollment in a Board-approved pharmacy technician training program as defined in section 21.19 herein. - 21.22 Each pharmacy technician applicant shall specify the location of employment on the application and shall notify the Department when there is a change in employment location. - 21.23 Each pharmacy technician trainee who completes a Board-approved pharmacy technician training program and becomes eligible for licensure as a pharmacy technician shall submit a new application to the Department along with the required non-returnable, non-refundable application fee.
+24.21.1 On the above application, the pharmacist-in-charge shall also attest to the following:

+- a) that the applicant will receive documented on-the-job training with the duties of employment; and - b) that the applicant will only be assigned duties for which competency has been demonstrated. - 24.22 Each pharmacy technician I applicant shall specify the name of the employer on the application and shall notify the Department when there is a change in employer.